tytysam/seir_arrays-loops-conditionals/README.md

 ---

 ## Deliverables
-- Show you attempted each of the JavaScript Exercises in `answers.js`.
+- Show you attempted each of the JavaScript Exercises in `solutions.js`.
 - Come to class with a solid understanding of basic HTML and CSS.

 ---

-## Submission Guidelines
+## **Submission Guidelines**

 - Must be submitted no later than before the start of next class
 - Create an issue on the class repo.
 Click the issues tab:
 ![issues tab](https://i.imgur.com/9IuxV5N.png) - there is a link that will pop up in the issues template to the class wiki called Homework-Submission that you can go to to see a detailed walkthrough with images

+---

+# **Do: JavaScript Excercises**

+## **Instructions:**

+* All of your solutions should be written in the `solutions.js` file that you create.

+* Keep your solutions organized!
+Use the following header structure to organize your code.
+Each solution should be written under the corresponding header.
 ```js
 ////////////////////////////////
 // Easy Going